How Pop Music’s Teenage Dream Ended

 This leaves Perry tending to longtime fans but unlikely to mint many new ones.
 That’s because pure pop, the kind that thrives on doing simplicity really well, is largely a niche art form now.
 The delightful Carly Rae Jepsen will still sell out venues despite not having had a true hit in years.
 Today’s most acclaimed indie acts include the likes of 100 Gecs and Sophie, who create parodic, deadpan pastiches of pop clichés.
 Fixtures such as Lady Gaga do still have enough heft to ripple the charts (and thank God—her sense of spectacle saved the VMAs on Sunday).
 But her recent No. 1 single, “Rain on Me,” benefited from Ariana Grande, whose ongoing success comes from smartly channeling R&B. The current status of Dr. Luke, who has retreated from the public eye but still works with lesser-known talents and while using pseudonyms, seems telling too.
 He can’t land a hit with Kim Petras, a dance diva in the Katy Perry lineage.
 But he can land a hit with a rapper: He’s behind Doja Cat’s recent smash “Say So.”

 Streaming, now the dominant form of music consumption, does not reward bright and insistent sing-alongs that demand attention but offer little depth.
 It instead works well for vibey background music, like the kind made by Post Malone, who’s maybe the most cartoonish figure of the present zeitgeist.
 It also works well for hip-hop with an obsession-worthy interplay of slangy lyrics, syncopated rhythms, and complex personas, all of which are presented in a context that feels like it has something to do with real life.
 Last week’s No. 1 song in the country, “WAP,” by Cardi B and Megan Thee Stallion, radiates some of the fantastical thrill of the 2010 charts.
-But it delivers that thrill as part of a lewd verbal onslaught by women whom the public has come to know on an almost alarmingly personal level.
+But it delivers that thrill as part of a lewd verbal onslaught by women whom the public has come to know on an alarmingly personal level.
 The video for “WAP” is bright and pink, yes, but also immersive.
 It’s not a cartoon—it’s virtual reality.